Stephen von Merz

 As a Latino social worker guided by passion and principle, led by integrity and diplomacy, I am committed to helping students create meaningful and sustainable change where liberty and justice for all has yet to become reality.
 For me, this includes educating future social workers on the knowledge, skills and values critical to establishing equity and access for all.

-children and youth, clinical social work, criminal justice, culturally-responsive practice, families and family systems, international social work/global practice, Latinx populations, LGBTQIA, mental and behavioral health, social justice
+LGBTQIA, mental and behavioral health, social justice, Latinx populations, children and youth, clinical social work, criminal justice, culturally-responsive practice, international social work/global practice, families and family systems

 Clinical Associate Professor Stephen von Merz serves as the coordinator of the Family Systems Practice concentration.
 With professional experience that includes over 20 years of bilingual (English/Spanish) clinical social work practice in a number of clinical and community settings, he is highly practiced in implementing intensive in-home therapy and outpatient therapy that includes using empirically based models of treatment like structural family therapy, solution-focused brief therapy and multisystemic family therapy.